 Why Make Text Bigger?

-Making text bigger in Microsoft Edge makes browsing more comfortable and easier on your eyes, especially if you have vision challenges or are using a smaller screen.
+Making text bigger in Microsoft Edge makes browsing more comfortable and less taxing on your eyes, especially during vision challenges or when using a smaller screen.

 What Happens When You Make Text Bigger?

-When you make text bigger in Edge, the browser adjusts the text size on most websites automatically, so you don’t have to zoom every page.
+Increasing text size in Edge adjusts the text proportions on most websites automatically, eliminating the need to zoom every single page manually.

 Step 1Open Edge and Go to Settings